iliyasrobin/myflutterpractice/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
-I've stored all the dart codes here during my flutter learning.....
+I've stored all the dart codes here during my flutter learning........
 I'm continously updating and actively working on this project.
 All of my flutter codes will be stored here.
 Finally, i will keep updating this project.
 Maybe i'm late but i will do it definitely.
 Okay, it's to to update. let's start with me..
 A few resources to get you started if this is your first Flutter project: